THEOplayer/documentation/theoads/how-to-guides/scheduling-breaks.md

 ### CUE-OUT (Manifest) {#cue-out}

-Inside of the manifest the ad break start can be signaled by adding an `#EXT-X-CUE-OUT` tag.
+Inside the manifest the ad break start can be signaled by adding an `#EXT-X-CUE-OUT` tag.
 The duration of the ad break should be specified after it.
 The end of the ad break and start of content would be signaled by an `#EXT-X-CUE-IN` tag.
 The `CUE-OUT` tag can be accompanied by a [daterange](#daterange).